nishit-chaudhary/Wardrobe-Whiz/README.md

 # Wardrobe-Whiz

 A personalized outfit recommendation system.
-User can click photos which are automatically classified based on type and stored in database.
+User can click photos of clothes which are automatically classified based on type and stored in database.
-Chatbot is implemented to recommend clothes towear based on user query and weather condition.
+Chatbot is implemented to recommend clothing outfits based on user query and weather conditions.

 ## ResNet - 34 Training